What did you study at the undergraduate level and when did you graduate? What are you studying now? Are you studying and working at the same time?

-An essential part of the course is of course going to clinical placements.
+An essential part of the course is, of course, going to clinical placements.
 This was like working full time except for free!
 So that was hard having to give up your job or take time off (therefore your income) to go on the placements.
-And of course it was shift work too!
-Also the anatomy and physiology was very hard.
+And of course, it was shift work too!
+Also, the anatomy and physiology were very hard.
 But doable.

 Which three pieces of advice would you give to a current undergraduate student?
 They don’t necessarily have to be related to your studies, or even to one’s professional life.